slicknode/gatsby-source-slicknode/gatsby-source-slicknode/README.md

 }
 ```

-Afterwards you can use the image fragments to generate optimized images for assets loaded
+Then use the image fragments of the image sharp plugin to generate optimized images for assets loaded
 from the Slicknode API, for example:

 ```graphql